-To obtain an AXI INTC core that is uniquely tailored, certain features can be parameterized in the AXI INTC design.
-This allows the user to configure a design that uses only required system resources, and that operates with the best possible performance.
+To design a uniquely tailored AXI INTC core, certain features can be parameterized in the core.
+This allows configuration of a design that uses only required system resources, and that operates with the best possible performance.
 The features that can be parameterized in the AXI INTC core are listed in Table 3.